DavidJDallas/wc-tool/README.md

 Locate yourself in the correct folder that you have stored the script and run either:

-node wordcountscript.js -c test.txt
+node wordcountscript.js [desired command] test.txt
-bun wordcountscript.js -c test.txt
+bun wordcountscript.js [desired command] test.txt

-or -l instead of -c for counting lines.
+Replace your desired command with either -c (count bytes) -l (count length of text), or -w(count words).

 Obviously this does not really have much practical value, since it can only read files in the same folder as the script.
 To be able to use through your cli as a more useful script see below.